 With our kids getting older (6 and 10 this year), we have raised the bar for day trips.
-For a half a day walks, we aim for about a 6 to 10 km or between 12 to 18 km for a full day hike.
+For half a day walks, we aim for about 6 to 10 km or between 12 to 18 km for a full-day hike.
 So, once we had enjoyed a day off after a two-day adventure on Mt.
 Feathertop, we started looking for a day walk in the area.

 So pack the water, snack and raincoats, and off we go.

 The first part is the easy signposted bit.
 The path gently climbs up to the summit.
 It does not take long, and views around the High Plains open up.